 Each March we organise a week-long series of events aimed at engaging people in political/cultural discussion and debate in the broadest sense.
 The festival seeks to cover a wide spectrum of issues including, but certainly not limited to, mainstream political debate.

-The festival is a registered charity (NIC101004) organised by a team of volunteers with no staff or major administration costs.
+The festival is a registered charity (NIC101004) organised by a team of volunteers with no major administration costs.
 The inaugural event was held in March 2015.
-The majority of the events in our festival are proposed as part of a public call for proposals conducted every November.
-Last year we received 57 event proposals from groups and members of the public – the vast majority we were able to support.
+The majority of the events in our festival are proposed as part of a public call for proposals conducted every October.
+Last year we received 90 event proposals from groups and members of the public – the vast majority we were able to support.
 Thanks to everyone who contributed to this submission process.

 We are not aligned with any political party or particular interest group.
 Although initially based in Belfast, we would like to extend the festival to other parts of Northern Ireland.
 We don’t receive corporate funding: instead we are supported by our partners and individual donations – so please feel generous!